onusai/tshock-invsee/README.md

 To view all players inventory use `/invsee all`

+To also see items in banks, add `banks` as the end of the command `/ivnsee onusai banks` or `/invsee all banks`

 ***

 By default /invsee will only work on players on your team